Common FTP Socket Errors

 Check that the hostname or IP address has been entered correctly.

 This error generally indicates that the specified FTP server name is incorrect or not specified.
-Try entering the hostname or IP address, not a URL (e.g. if ftp://server.domain.com/ is entered, then change it to the shared ip address).
-Another possibility is that connection is blocked by a firewall.
+Try entering the hostname or IP address, not a URL (e.g., if ftp://server.domain.com/ is entered, then change it to the shared IP address).
+Another possibility is that the connection is blocked by a firewall.
 Try temporarily turning off the Windows firewall or any other software firewall you are running.

 - 10061 - Connection refused.

 The hostname is correct, but the FTP server is not listening on the port, there is no FTP server running, or a firewall is blocking the connection.

 This can happen when the network connection goes down, e.g., the FTP server is no longer connected to the network.